Tennis-Sanders, Tomljanovic guide Australia into Billie Jean King Cup semis | Sports-Games

 Tennis-Sanders, Tomljanovic guide Australia into Billie Jean King Cup semis

-Tomljanovic found her mark as the match progressed and though she could not save the opening set she did enough to beat the 88th-ranked Sasnovich 4-6 6-2 6-3.
+"I came here to help the team and I've ended up doing that, so that makes me happy."
 Czech Republic and Switzerland will play the final tie of the round-robin stage in the evening with the winner progressing to the semi-finals from Group D after both sides defeated Germany in their opener.

 Storm Sanders and Ajla Tomljanovic won their respective singles rubbers on Thursday to help Australia beat Belarus and book the team's spot in the semi-finals of the new-look Billie Jean King Cup finals.
-Australia, chasing an eighth title in the women's team competition which was previously called the Fed Cup, had defeated Belgium in their opening Group B tie and their unassailable 2-0 lead against Belarus ensured they will finish at the top of their group.
+Australia, chasing an eighth title in the women's team competition which was previously called the Fed Cup, had defeated Belgium in their opening tie and their unassailable 2-0 lead against Belarus ensured they will top Group B.

 Belarus, who have never won a Billie Jean King Cup title, came to Prague without their top two players - world number two Aryna Sabalenka and two-time Australian Open champion Victoria Azarenka - and ended up losing both their group ties.
 Under the tournament's new format, 12 teams have been split into four groups of round-robin play and the group winners progress to Friday's semi-finals, with the final on Saturday.